Biodiversity Seed Banks in India

 Well-known Seed Banks in India

-Seed banks - Green FoundationThe Indian government established the National Seeds Corporation in 1963 both at the national level and in every state.
-Working under the Ministry of Agriculture, NSC undertakes production, processing and marketing of agricultural seeds.
-It is also involved in formulation of seed certification standards done through seed testing laboratories by checking the compatibility of different seeds.
+The Indian government established the National Seeds Corporation in 1963 both at the national level and in every state.
+Working under the Ministry of Agriculture, NSC undertakes the production, processing and marketing of crop seeds.
+It is also involved in the formulation of seed certification standards done through seed testing laboratories by checking the compatibility of different seeds.
 State agricultural universities and the Indian Council for Agricultural Research (ICAR) are involved in seed production and distribution.
-For each region or village there are community seed banks available for exchanging seeds.
+Further, there are community seed banks for exchanging seeds in each region as well.

 Apart from government organizations, several private and voluntary organizations have also set up seed banks across India:

-• Annadana Seed and Soil Savers led by Sangita Sharma works toward conserving food plant diversity and support sustainable natural farming.
+• Annadana Seed and Soil Savers led by Sangita Sharma works toward conserving food plant diversity and supporting sustainable natural farming.
 The Annadana Seed Bank conserves and distributes 101 varieties of organic open-pollinated vegetable seeds.

-• Green Foundation is a community based organization started in 1996, which works on conserving local seed diversity and promoting biodiversity-based ecological agriculture.
+• Green Foundation is a community-based organization started in 1996, which works on conserving local seed diversity and promoting biodiversity-based ecological agriculture.
 It has a network of farmer associations spread across 109 villages in Karnataka and Tamilnadu for preserving and promoting agro-biodiversity through community seed banks.

 • Sahaja Samrudha is an organic farmers’ collective that works for preserving India’s traditional farming practices and the rich biodiversity of its indigenous crop varieties.
 It has created a seed savers group in Karnataka, which has done some remarkable work in identifying rare varieties of paddy, millets, lentils, vegetables, etc.